Table of Contents

 Even though Firefox is much better for your privacy than Google Chrome, it’s not great out-of-the-box.
-By default, Firefox collects data via telemetry and crash reporting and doesn’t protect your privacy very well.
-By hardening Firefox, telemetry and crash reporting can be disabled, and tracking on websites can be mostly prevented.
+By default, Firefox collects data via telemetry and crash reporting, and many privacy-enhancing features aren’t enabled.
+By hardening Firefox, telemetry and crash reporting can be disabled, and online tracking can be mostly prevented.
 This way, there is much less chance for most websites to track you.

 Before you start

 - This guide is written for the latest version of Firefox.
 It has been tested on Firefox version 78 and later.

 - Update Firefox to the lastet stable version before you start.
-If you're using Firefox ESR, update Firefox to the latest minor release.
+If you’re using Firefox ESR, update Firefox to the latest ESR release.